What is tendinopathy?

-- When a muscle is eccentrically lengthened, the energy requirement is significantly less than when compared to concentric contractions (because there’s less ATP breakdown and heat production)
+- When a muscle is eccentrically lengthened, the energy requirement is significantly less than when compared to concentric contractions.

 - Exerting a force requires the recruitment of fewer muscle fibers

-- With increased heat production in concentric contractions, this also results in increased cellular metabolism – this means more waste products are produced, and this can lead to further irritation and pain
+- With increased heat production in concentric contractions.
+This also results in increased cellular metabolism.
+Simply this means more waste products are produced, and this can lead to further irritation and pain

 Check out the video below to see an example of eccentric training that we typically employ with patellar tendinopathy – notice the controlled descent into the chair, paired with the quicker rise up from the chair.